birm/nlp_pipelines/README.md

 - `results`: results from the method

 The definition of a `ResultDataset` is a dataset with nonnull `results`; it is not a separate class in code.
-`ResultDataset` can be used in a complex pipeline as a `Dataset` by (todo; add/name a method for this: for now it's just by moving the results to the text field.)
+`ResultDataset` can be used in a complex pipeline as a `Dataset` by (todo; add/name a method for this: for now it's just by moving the results to the texts field.)

 ### Method